 Treat the Metal

-Next, paint on an automotive rust treatment product, such as POR.
+Next, paint on an automotive rust treatment product.
 This will help protect the part from future corrosion.
 Be sure to follow the product instructions about application and drying time.
 And this will complete the process for the non-visible surface of the metal part.

 Clean the Chrome Surface